mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Manage the solution team organisational design for autonomy

+  * Product Teams
+  * Capability Teams

 ### Identify constraints in delivering the solution

-* Constraints outside of IT, vendors and business colleagues
+* Constraints outside  IT, vendors and business colleagues

 ### Collaborate to solve the big picture